savi09/kickstarter-analysis/README.md

 ### Next Steps
     Compare blurbs: Do blurbs from successful campaigns have anything in common?
 What about for unsuccessful campaigns?
+    Compare by currencies: Compare success rates by the currency or equate the goals.
+     This could resolve issues with outliers.
+    Compare by country: Compare success rates by countries.
+There are systematic differences across countries.
+This will shed light on some trends that might be worth noting.

 # Excel Sheet Description